mui/mui-x/docs/data/data-grid/pagination/pagination.md

 There can be three different possibilities regarding the availability of the `rowCount` on the server-side:

-1. Row count is available
+1. Row count is available (known)
-2. Row count is not available
+2. Row count is not available (unknown)
-3. Row count is available but is not accurate and may update later on
+3. Row count is available but is not accurate and may update later on (estimated)

 The following sections will guide you through the implementation of each of these possibilities.

-#### 1. Row count is available
+#### Known row count

-When the row count is available, you can use the following steps to enable server-side pagination:
+When the row count is available from the beginning, you can use the following steps to enable server-side pagination:

 - Set the prop `paginationMode` to `server`
 - Provide the `rowCount` value using one of the above mentioned ways
-- Use the `onPaginationModelChange` prop to load the rows when the page changes
+- Use the `onPaginationModelChange` prop to react to the page changes and load the data from the server

 Since the `rowCount` prop is used to compute the number of available pages, switching it to `undefined` during loading resets the page to zero.
 To avoid this problem, you can keep the previous value of `rowCount` while loading as follows: